 In the conventional framework of firm growth analysis, financing of growth is investigated through the growth-size-profitability relationships.
 A considerable body of literature deals with this question, analysing the relationship between the growth and the financial structure of the firm.
-If all firms had equal access to capital markets, external funds would provide a perfect substitute for internal capital, which implies that a firm's financial structure is irrelevant to investment and growth.
+If all firms had complete access to capital markets, external funds would provide a perfect substitute for internal capital, which implies that a firm's financial structure is irrelevant to investment and growth.
 It is often argued, however, that firms face difficulties in financing from external sources due to asymmetric information problems in capital markets.
 In fact, a number of studies on capital market imperfections have examined the impact of financial constraints on investment decisions and firm growth.
 For example, Fazzari et al. (1988) argue that financial constraints in capital markets affect investment, and emphasized that the link between financial constraints and investment varies by type of firm.
-Audretsch & Elston (2002) assert that financial constraints may be more binding as firm size decreases.6
+Audretsch, & Elston (2002) assert that financial constraints may be more severe as firm size decreases.5

 In a more recent study, Wagenvoort (2003) uses financial data for more than 200,000 European manufacturing and construction firms, and finds that European SMEs suffer from a structural finance problem that hinders their growth.
-In particular, it is observed that financial constraints tend to hamper the growth of small and very small firms and to be less binding for medium sized enterprises.
-If compared with large enterprises, SMEs are more constrained by the availability of internal finance.
-Other empirical studies (e.g., Becchetti & Trovato, 2002; Carpenter & Petersen, 2002) have confirmed that the constrained availability of finance affect
+In particular, it is observed that financial constraints tend to hamper the growth of small and very small firms and to be less severe for medium sized enterprises.
+Other empirical studies (see e.g., Becchetti, & Trovato, 2002; Carpenter, & Petersen, 2002) have confirmed that the constrained availability of finance affects small firm growth.
+Even though smaller firms seek to achieve minimum efficient scale, they are more likely to be unable to obtain sufficient capital from external sources in order to expand their businesses.
+In particular, under the present dismal economic conditions, internal finance may have a greater impact on the growth of SMEs.6